zheli1119/CLIProxyAPIDocs/docs/en/management/api.md

       ```
     - Notes:
         - The core auth manager must be active; otherwise the API returns `503` with `{ "error": "core auth manager unavailable" }`.
-        - Uploaded filenames must end with `.json`.
+        - Both multipart and raw JSON uploads must use filenames ending in `.json`; upon success the credential is registered with the runtime auth manager immediately.

 - DELETE `/auth-files?name=<file.json>` — Delete a single file
     - Request: